open-cogsci/osdoc/content/pages/dev/extension.md

 title: Creating an extension
-reviewed: false

 [TOC]

 ## Relevant files

 Let's assume that your extension is called `my_extension`.
-In that case, your extension corresponds to a folder called `my_extension`, containing at least the following 2 files:
+In that case, your extension corresponds to a folder called `my_extension`, which contains at least the following 2 files:

 	my_extension/
 		info.yaml